Last updated: 24th January 2026

 Generative AI Notification: Some elements of this image have been created or enhanced using AI technology.
 To find out how we create all our prehistoric animals, click here.

-What is a Trilobite?
+What exactly is a Trilobite?

 How big were Trilobites?